 The effects of a congenital brain defect vary greatly.
 The type and severity of the condition, the presence of other physical or mental impairments, and environmental factors can contribute to the outlook.

 Many congenital brain defects cause minor neurological impairment.
 People with these types of congenital brain defects can grow to function independently.
 Other defects are so severe that they are fatal before or shortly after birth.
 Some cause significant disabilities.
 Others partially disable people, limiting their mental functioning to a level that is below normal capacity.

 Research and tracking of the incidence of birth defects has helped medical experts identify specific ways to reduce congenital brain defects.

 - Take supplements containing 400 micrograms of folic acid daily.
-This should begin at least one month before getting pregnant as well as during pregnancy.
-Taking these supplements lowers the risk of having a baby with neural tube defects (CDC).
+Begin at least one month before getting pregnant.
+Taking these supplements lowers the risk of having a baby with neural tube defects.

 - Avoid drinking alcohol at any time.

-- Quit smoking before getting pregnant or as early as possible into the pregnancy.
+- Quit smoking before getting pregnant or as early as possible into your pregnancy.